 It would generally be ideal to make such a withdrawal as close to your date of death as possible to continue to benefit from the tax concessions associated with super, yet avoiding death benefits tax.
 You should obviously be mindful of any tax on super withdrawals that may be payable as a result of the withdrawal and recontribution strategy, as this would likely negate the benefits of such a strategy.

 The management of potential death benefits tax payable by your loved ones should begin as soon as possible.
 The earlier you begin planning this, the more strategic flexibility and options you will have available to you.
 As I mentioned, professional advice is highly recommended.
-If you would like to discuss ways to minimise death benefits tax as part of your overall retirement plan, click here.
+Our financial planning firm, Toro Wealth, specialises solely in helping 50 to 70 year-olds optimise their financial position in the lead up to retirement.
+If you’re interested in learning more about our service and cost, click here.

 Discover More Content on SuperGuy: